 Conflict of Interest

-There are a number of other interesting questions related to the ‘conflict of interest’ issue raised in our INTRODUCTION and Kangaroo court page.
+There are a number of other interesting questions related to the ‘conflict of interest’ issue raised on the front page of this website..
 Most importantly, Graham Schorer has stated quite clearly that, during his Federal Court case, he was never shown the Australian Government Solicitor’s (AGS) letter and nor was he ever warned that his legal team, which included Dr Hughes, had been threatened by Telstra who had, equally clearly, declared that they would not supply any further discovery documents unless Graham’s lawyers agreed to certain conditions imposed by Telstra.

-This internal Telstra fax (see the following link > G.S.
-Conflict of Interest, dated 2 November 1990 was a fax from Telstra’s Corporate Solicitors Office to Telstra’s then recognised chief technical engineer, regarding Telecom v Golden Messenger Federal Court Legal Proceedings, which notes, among other items:
+This internal Telstra fax (see the following link >Exhibit 1 GS-Conflict of interest 1-to 5) dated 2 November 1990 was a fax from Telstra’s Corporate Solicitors Office to Telstra’s then recognised chief technical engineer, regarding Telecom v Golden Messenger Federal Court Legal Proceedings, which notes, among other items: